 How much power does your van need?
 Fridge, lights, heater, water pump, TV?!
 How much power you require is a huge factor in choosing the correct solar panel for you.
 Before looking at solar panels it’s best to work out how much power you and your van will be using.

-If you need to work out your power usage we suggest using a power calculator like the ones on Renogy or Bimble.
+To work out your power usage we suggest using a power calculator like the ones on Renogy or Bimble.
 Once you know how much power your camper requires, you can start looking at panels with that wattage.

 Your fridge will likely be the appliance with the biggest power requirements in your campervan.
 To discover the most energy efficient campervan fridges, take a look at this guide.